nerdishbynature/RequestKit/README.md

 ## Making a request

-All your user has to to is call your `MyWebservice`:
+All your user has to do is call your `MyWebservice`:

 ```swift
 let config = TokenConfiguration("123456")